-On an iPad, the Stories button is replaced by a Close button.
-Tapping either Stories (on an iPhone or iPod touch) or Close (on an iPad) will take you back to the main view, from where you can tap on your new story's title text or picture to read and listen to it.
+Tapping Stories will take you back to the main view, from where you can tap on your new story's title text or picture to read and listen to it.

 To delete the picture from a page, swipe across the picture beside the Choose Picture and Take Picture buttons, and confirm when prompted.
-A red cross will appear, as shown on the right, indicating that when saved this page will have no picture.
+A red cross will appear, as shown below, indicating that when saved this page will have no picture.

 To delete the text, swipe across the text box, confirm, and similarly a red cross will appear in it.

-You can always go back and add new text or a new picture later, and any picture you previously added will still be in your Photos app / Gallery (unless you also deleted it there).
+You can always go back and add new text or a new picture later.

-Having added your own photos, text or audio, you will need to back it up, or you risk losing your content.
-Be aware that using iCloud will NOT backup or restore this data: you must use the iTunes program on a PC or Mac, or the export facilities explained in Chapter 8.
+Having added your own content, you will need to back it up, or you risk losing it.
+The app stores your content on your device, not in the cloud.
+Be aware that using iCloud, Google Drive, Microsoft OneDrive or other cloud-based services will NOT automatically backup or restore this data: you must use the export facilities explained in Chapter 9.